What To Text After a First Date

 Only talk about being friends if you genuinely want to, and think you still will, remain friends from this.
 Otherwise it’s just pointless fluff.

 This leads me to my next point actually.
-What if you liked him, but you think he didn’t like you, or you’re unsure how he sees you?
+What if you liked him, but you think he didn’t like you, you think you like him more than he likes you, or you’re unsure how he sees you?

 4) If You’re Not Sure How Your Date Feels